 Sensor data can help one’s organization take action on insights, the Splunk Edge Hub and Splunk platform can help you:

 Splunk Edge Hub is sold exclusively through Edge Hub Central; to learn more about this and to explore solutions that partners can create using Splunk Edge Hub, visit edgehubcentral.com today.
-Splunk Edge Hub is currently offered on a Limited Availability Release in the United States, with plans to expand to other regions in the future.
+Splunk Edge Hub is currently offered on Early Access.

 The Splunk platform removes the barriers between data and action, empowering observability, IT and security teams to ensure their organizations are secure, resilient and innovative.